-I am a Spiritual Director and Embodiment Coach.
-I work with individuals, groups and communities at the intersection of spirituality, identity, justice and healing.
+I am a queer Spiritual Director and Somatic Practitioner.
+I work with individuals, groups and communities at the intersection of spirituality, embodiment, justice and healing.
 These are the elements of my practice and my life.

 I want to create the space for questioning, anger, grief, joy, confusion, compassion, and reassurance that I wish I would have had during some disorienting times in my spiritual and life journey.